primap-community/primap2/docs/source/index.md

 ```
 ## Documentation

-We have divided the documentation into documentation for users of the primap2 library
+We have divided the documentation into chapters, most of the focussing on using the
+library.
-and technical documentation  for developers working on the library itself.
+We also have a chapter for developers working on the library itself.

 ```{toctree}
 :caption: Contents